-Molly is a surprising character from start to finish, so, when the time comes to follow Walter’s advice and “make it so that, even if (Katherine) doesn’t like (her), she needs (her)”, it comes as no surprise that she effortlessly rises to the occasion.
+Molly is a surprising character from start to finish, so, when the time does come to follow Walter’s advice and “make it so that, even if [Katherine] doesn’t like [her], she needs [her]”, it comes as no surprise that she effortlessly rises to the occasion.
 Molly’s actions when Katherine needed her the most mark the first of a series of important changes in the relationship between the two women, leaving us with an equal amount of hilarious sequences and important issues to think about.
 Like the fact that it’s so much easier for a woman than for a man to be criticised for being firm and decisive and for having ideas in the first place, or that sometimes the lies we make up in our mind can be less scary than the truth.

 It’s easier to run than to face the real issues, and, sometimes, in the effort to keep everything under control, we simply lose track of who we are.
 There is a reason why Katherine is always lashing out at everyone else, and it doesn’t have anything to do with her staff.
-It has to do with acceptance, risk-taking and honesty, and with finding the courage to show others who you really are, even if it’s not exactly the way you would like to be.
+It has to do with acceptance, risk-taking and honesty, and with finding the courage to show others who you really are, even if you’re not exactly the person you’d like to be.

 Late Night surprises us by tackling issues you didn’t think you’d find in a comedy – from important reflexions on life, friendship and love to social injustices, serious illness and depression – and that’s exactly where the film excels.
 Ganatra’s account of a successful woman who doesn’t know who she is and the woman who helps her find herself again is a refreshing, thought-provoking, insightful comedy drama with a powerful social commentary and plenty of laugh-out-loud moments.
 It will entertain you, it will move you, it will inspire you and it will stay with you for a long time after the credits roll.